Twinklebear/Twinklebear.github.io/_posts/2015-11-27-rendering-an-animation-in-rust.md

 {% endhighlight %}

 Then our B-Spline curve can operate on any type that implements Interpolate and Copy.
 We need copy to save intermediate results and return the final interpolated value.
-So our B-Spline struct turns out like so:
+So our B-Spline struct turns out like this:

 {% highlight rust %}
 pub struct BSpline<T: Interpolate + Copy> {